brunofauth/chitter/docs/index.rst

-.. iterchain documentation master file, created by sphinx-quickstart on Tue Apr  2 17:24:39 2019.
+.. chitter documentation master file, created by sphinx-quickstart on Tue Apr  2 17:24:39 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.